yaph/logya/logya/sites/docs/content/documentstructure.md

 ### created

 If you specify a `created` datetime, you must use the format `YYYY-MM-DD HH:MM:SS` as shown in the example.
 Otherwise it will be set to the file modification time.
 I recommend setting this manually to the date of first publication.
 When you call the `get_docs` function in templates, by default documents will be sorted by `created` in descending order, so newest documents show up first.
+This is also the order in which documents appear in automatically created collection pages.

 ### updated